Stuttgart Entry Requirements

 Valid Passport

-Must be valid for at least three months beyond your planned departure date from the Schengen Area and issued within the last 10 years.
+must be valid for at least 3 months beyond your planned departure date and issued within last 10 years.

 Proof of Accommodation